+Hi guys!
 Moritz and I are getting married next year.
 Actually, we are already married… Confused?
 As a German, if you want a religious ceremony, you need to have an official one as well.
 So we had the official (standesamtlich) part this year and the religious one will follow in 2013.
-The story about our standesamtliche wedding is actually quite funny, I will tell you about it in one of the following posts.
+The story about our standesamtliche wedding is actually quite funny, if you want to know more about it, klick here.

 This weekend, the fair “Wir heiraten!”
 (We’re getting married!) came to town.
 I thought this is a great opportunity to start the preparations for our big day next year.
 I asked three of my very good girlfriends to join me, and yesterday we went to the fair at the Messe Stuttgart, close to the airport.